angelagjp/110920-pt-phase-2-project/README.md

 The problem of selling to buyers looking to sell for profit is that there needs to be future profit in mind.
 They are looking for a return on their investment.

-### Square footage
+### Livable Square footage

-The first set of data that stood out was Square footage.
-When evaluating set of visualizations, it was cleat that Square footage was the best option og the given data.
-The best fit like was straighter on then the other option.
-The linear Regression model shows that at zero Square footage there isn't much of a profit but with each additional square footage there stands to make about $253 more than the original price.
+The first set of data that stood out was square footage of the interier living space.
+When evaluating set of visualizations, it was clear that this Square footage was the best option of the given data.
+The best fit line was straighter on then the other option.
+According to the linear regression model with every 212 square feet there is an increase in price.
 This increase is a great way to make predict return on investment going forward.

-### Crime
+### Square footage from above

-The second set of data seemed significant was crime.
-As price goes up crime then goes up on average by 23.
-This could be because King county is a part of a major city, Seattle, so there is a higher probability of crime simply due to population density.
-However, giving your buyers the knowledge or area crime data might allow them to make an informed purchase for resale value.
+The second set of data that stood out was the square footge above ground level.
+When looking into this number as the square footage increased by 57 square feet the price increased as well.
+This could help buyer when they are deciding between a ranch or a traditional multiple story dwelling.

 ### Landmarks

 Landmarks had a very significant effect of the pricing of the predictive pricing of housing.
-In particular Docton Forest, a 40 acre forest attraction, as housing price increased by 1 the forest area forest area value increased by about 6,065.
-The other features were not as significant but attractions provide a good predictive indicator of housing prices.
+These landmacks included scheools, libraries, and food sources.
+The inclusions of landmarcks jumped or model from having a variance of 55% to a variance of 72%.
+The shows that steering buyers to homes to self susstaining areas might help them get the best return in the long run.

 ### Conclusions

 In conclusion, Using the provided data and researched data we were able to model a linear regression model that showed that following elements are significant in predicting housing prices.
+The combination of living square footact, above square footage, and landmarks are significat predictors in the resale factors for buyer looking to renovate and sell the home for a profit.